-For intra-band EN-DC, only collocated deployment is applied.
+For intra-band EN-DC, only co-located deployment is applied.

-The UE shall be capable of handling a maximum uplink transmission timing difference between E-UTRA PCell and PSCell as shown in Table 7.5.2-1 for E-UTRA FDD-NR FDD intra-band EN-DC provided the UE indicates that it is capable of asynchronous EN-DC operation [16].
-No requirement on maximum uplink transmission timing difference is applicable for synchronous E-UTRA FDD-NR FDD and E-UTRA TDD-NR TDD intra-band EN-DC.
+The UE shall be capable of handling a maximum uplink transmission timing difference between E-UTRA PCell and PSCell as shown in Table 7.5.2-1 for E-UTRA FDD-NR FDD intra-band EN-DC provided the UE indicates that it is capable of asynchronous EN-DC operation [16]..

+The UE shall be capable of handling a maximum uplink transmission timing difference between E-UTRA PCell and PSCell as shown in Table 7.5.3-1 for E-UTRA TDD-NR TDD and E-UTRA FDD-NR FDD intra-band EN-DC provided the UE indicates that it is only capable of synchronous EN-DC operation [16]